getAlby/js-sdk/README.md

 const result = await client.createInvoice({amount: 1000});
 ```

 #### Handling refresh token

 Access tokens do expire.
 If an access token is about to expire, this library will automatically use a refresh token to retrieve a fresh one.
-Utilising the tokens event is a simple approach to guarantee that you always save the most recent tokens:
+Utilising the *tokens* event is a simple approach to guarantee that you always save the most recent tokens.

+If token refresh fails, you can restart the OAuth Authentication flow or log the error by listening for the *tokenRefreshFailed* event.

+(Note: To prevent losing access to the user's token, only initialize one instance of the client per token pair at a time)

 ```js
 const token = loadTokenForUser(); // {access_token: string, refresh_token: string, expires_at: number}